apache/directory-fortress-core/README.txt

 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 7.
-Instructions for Symas installation of OpenLDAP
+Instructions for Symas installation of OpenLDAP - using 'init-slapd' target
 ###################################################################################

 a.
 Go to Symas.com downloads section.